google/skia/site/dev/tools/markdown.md

 Reference
 =========

-Below is a longer reference on the MarkDown that docserver accepts.
+Below is a longer reference on the Markdown that docserver accepts.

 Paragraphs
 ----------

 A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
-(A blank line is any line that looks like a blank line -- a line containing nothing spaces or tabs is considered blank.)
+(A blank line is any line that looks like a blank line -- a line containing nothing.
+Note: all spaces or tabs is considered blank.)
 Normal paragraphs should not be intended with spaces or tabs.

 Headers and Blockquotes